 - Vaccines for Children (VFC).
 This program covers all recommended vaccines for children birth to 18 years of age who are uninsured, under-insured, or have Medicaid.

-- Adult Immunization Program (AIP).
-This program covers vaccines for adults, 18 years and older, who are uninsured or underinsured.
+- Vaccines for Adults (VFA).
+This program covers vaccines for adults, 19 years and older, who are uninsured.

 These programs cover the cost of certain vaccines and ECDHD suggests a donation of up to $19.82/vaccine.
 No one will be refused services if they are unable to donate or can only donate a few dollars.

 ECDHD also provides vaccines, including travel vaccines, for insured patients of all ages.